destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Linking

-From react-native 0.60 linking is easier (almost out-of-box), however when adding libraries to our project it is important for run for example `pod install`.
-However, you need to know what is grandle and cocoapods.
+Since react-native 0.60 linking is easier, however when adding libraries to our project it is important to run `pod install`.
+Moreover, you need to know what **gradle** and **cocoapods** are.

 ### 🎓 Learn